A Fairly Thorough Guide to Understanding Velocity vs. Capacity

 Metrics shape the workflow of your team, demonstrate what success and failure look like, and determine what your team will be thinking about most days.

 If you don’t get buy-in on what you’re measuring, your team will resist those estimates and morale will drop.
-Low morale means an unhappier, less productive team, as well as predictive metrics that are even less useful.
+Low morale means an unhappier, less productive team, as well as predictive metrics that are even less useful over a period of time.

-It’s essential to consider capacity and velocity as predictive tools, not punitive tools.
+It’s essential to consider capacity planning tools as predictive tools, not punitive tools.
 That means you should use them to plan for the future, not criticize what happened in the past.

 Measuring your team’s performance by these metrics is risky because it can encourage the wrong incentives.
 Development teams work best when they’re focused on core work, not metrics.
 Between sprints, ensure the aim of your focus is true:

-Capacity and velocity planning go wrong when someone ties them to time or performance.
+Velocity and capacity management go wrong when someone ties them to time or performance.
 They’re only for planning and, even then, only for our best attempts at planning.

-Velocity and capacity help you make realistic estimates for how tasks change over time.
-If you tie those metrics to absolute hours (i.e., telling a developer that X task takes Y hours and not an hour more), then you can’t account for how that task will evolve.
+Velocity and resource capacity planning help you make realistic estimates for how tasks change over time with projected demand.
+If you tie those metrics to absolute hours (i.e., telling a developer that X task takes Y hours and not an hour more), then you can’t account for how that task will evolve over a given period of time.
 Worse, if you punish developers for not living up to their best guesses, then you encourage them to make conservative estimates of their abilities.

 Then nothing would be accurate, and no one would be happy.
 So don’t do that.